Last updated: 1/24/20

-While Pittsburgh is getting known for it’s elegant (and ever expanding!) dining scene, sometimes you’re just looking for a spot to have fun with the whole family.
+Sometimes you’re just looking for a spot to have fun with the whole family!

-Below are a few of our favorite restaurants in Pittsburgh that take kid-friendly dining to the next level.
-From toy corners, to serving food on frisbees, be sure to check out these kid-approved restaurants across the burgh!
-There are even a few spots for bringing along your pooch, too! 🐶
+Below are a few of our favorite restaurants in Pittsburgh that take family friendly dining to the next level.
+Oh, and there are even a few spots for bringing along your pooch, too! 🐶

 The Best Family-Friendly Restaurants in Pittsburgh:

 Considering it’s a cider house themed around one of America’s most beloved childhood icons, Johnny Appleseed, Threadbare Cider is a perfect spot to dine with the kiddos.
 The restaurant has an extensive pizza menu, and an entire children’s section with a life-sized LightBright wall (!).
 If you’re interested in including a little history with your meal, Threadbare also offers family tours on the weekends.